 A collaboration between the award-winning trio of Dubois Naval Architects, Oyster Yachts and RMK Marine has delivered the 30.8m sailing superyacht Penelope, nominated for a World Superyacht Award in the Sailing Yacht in 30m to 39m size range.
 The Oyster 100 is designed with the specification, features and classification of much larger yachts.
 The standard accommodation layout offers three staterooms aft and two crew cabins forward.
 A raised saloon offers a panoramic view and leads forward and down to a more intimate lounge and separate dining area.
 Forward of the main living area is the crew mess, galley and two crew cabins.

 The original J class Rainbow won the Americas Cup in 1934 and was designed by William Starling Burgess and built by Herreshoff in the USA.
-Built by Holland Jachtbouw in 2012 in aluminium, this 39.95m Rainbow JH2 replica is based on the original design, with a modern update from Dykstra & Partners.
+Built by Holland Jachtbouw in 2012 in aluminium, this 39.95m Rainbow JH2 replica is based on the original design, with a modern update from Dykstra Naval Architects.
 She has a sumptuous mahogany-panelled interior with a classic 1930s feel and offers spacious accommodation for up to six guests and seven crew.
 Her guest accommodation consists of three cabins: a master and two twin berths, all en-suite.
 She was nominated in the Sailing yacht in 39m+ size range.